lvyiwei1/DialogFlow/README.md

 # DialogFlow

+## ground truth final states, slots, and binary dict and arrays

+Under "hotel-final-slots.json", for each hotel-booking only dialog, we have "dialog" which is the processed merged dialog, "steps-summary" which is the summarized steps of the dialog by InstructGPT, "final-state" which is the final ground truth state dictionary (from the dataset), "binary-dict" which is the slots converted to binary stored in a dictionary, and "binary-array" which is the binary values in binary-dict listed in an array.

+## InstructGPT generated summaries

 (1) Under `summaries-hotel` folder is over 2k of summaries of dialogs from MultiWOZ 2.4 that is hotel-related

 (2) Under `summaries-hotel-booked` is the subset of (1) where the booking was completed during the dialog (about 1.3k dialogs)